mongodb/terraform-provider-mongodbatlas/CONTRIBUTING.md

 We autogenerate the documentation of our provider resources and data sources via [tfplugindocs](https://github.com/hashicorp/terraform-plugin-docs).

 #### How to generate the documentation for a resource
+- Make sure that the resource and data source schemas have defined the fields `MarkdownDescription` and `Description`.
+  - We recommend to use [Scaffolding Schema and Model Definitions](#scaffolding-schema-and-model-definitions) to autogenerate the schema via the Open API specification.
 - Add the resource/data source templates to the [templates](templates) folder.
 See [README.md](templates/README.md) for more info.
 - Run the Makefile command `generate-doc`
 ```bash